GreatCowBASIC/Help/output/md/i2c_master_hardware.md

         location++
         HSerPrintCRLF 2

-        'Show the connnected I2C devices on the Serial terminal.
+        'Show the connected I2C devices on the Serial terminal.
         HI2CDeviceSearch
         HSerPrint "Commence Dump of the EEPROM"
         validateEEPROM